Jump to navigation

 Telemedicine does not include consultations provided by facsimile machines, text, email or instant messaging.

 The Telemedicine Billing Manual, located on the Billing Manuals web page under the CMS 1500 dropdown, provides information on covered services, billing, reimbursement, and confidentiality requirements.

 In compliance with SB20-212, the presentation linked below displays data on telemedicine utilization in Health First Colorado.
 The data is for services rendered during the period of July 1, 2019, through May 16, 2020.
 The services in this dashboard are limited to the services eligible for telemedicine reimbursement.
 Services that are not eligible for telemedicine reimbursement are not included in this data.
 The data is not adjusted for changes in caseload.

-Data displayed in orange in the graphs represent telemedicine services.
+Data displayed in orange in the graphs represent fee-for-service telemedicine services.
 Data displayed in blue represent non-telemedicine services.
 For each provider type grouping, telemedicine data (in orange) is displayed by:

 The data is broken out into the following provider types: